Treaty of Waitangi

 Christchurch City Libraries has lots of useful pages on New Zealand topics such as Waitangi Day celebrations.

-Go to the box called Search the and select website from the drop box.
+Go to the box called Search the and select website from the drop-down box.

-Type 'Waitangi Day' into the search box to find the link called Waitangi Day.
+Enter 'Waitangi Day' into the search box to find the link called Waitangi Day — Treaty Zone for kids.

 Read the link about the 1976 Waitangi Day Act and resources on how to celebrate this day.